gcc-mirror/gcc/gcc/config/cris/cris.md

   "movs<m> %1,%0"
   [(set_attr "slottable" "yes,yes,no")])

-;; To do a byte->word extension, extend to dword, exept that the top half ;; of the register will be clobbered.
+;; To do a byte->word extension, extend to dword, except that the top half ;; of the register will be clobbered.
 FIXME: Perhaps this is not needed.

 (define_insn "extendqihi2"